fprime-community/fprime-system-reference/docs/course/topology-integration.md

 > Students working with the Raspberry PI 3 may use `arm-hf-linux` in place of `aarch64-linux`

-> Mac users must pair with a Linux user or run inside a docker shell for these steps
+> Mac users must pair with a Linux user or run inside a docker shell for these steps and must then use  `/project`
+> instead of `~/fprime-system-reference` in the following instruction.

 ```bash
 cd ~/fprime-system-reference/SystemReference
 fprime-util generate aarch64-linux
 fprime-util build aarch64-linux
 ```

 ### Step 2: Upload the Built Binary